 Do not allow yourself to procrastinate on your transformation.
 The fear of change may disguise itself as a thoughtful plan to wait for more information or better timing.

 Keep in mind that you are not looking for the perfect situation; you are only looking to start.
 One you get started, you are going to be better equipped to make any changes.

 I often compare starting your journey like walking through a fog.
 If you stand on the outside of the fog trying to see to the other side, you are going to find it very difficult.
 However, if you are willing to take the first few steps, you are going to realize that you can see a few more steps into the fog.

 If you are willing to continue walking, before you know it, you can see clearly because the fog is behind you.

 Most people regret the things they did not do more than anything they have ever done.
-Therefore, do not settle for a life that is less than your dream life.
-Pursue your dream life with effort and resolve.
+Therefore, don’t settle for a life that is less than your dream life.
+Pursue it with effort and resolve.